Hugo (game show): Croatia

 In Croatia, the show ran for eight years between 1996 and 2004 on the public Croatian Radiotelevision (HRT).
 Croatian Hugo was highly popular, in particular during the late 1990s at the time when it enjoyed an average viewership of 800,000.
 The program was presented by Boris Mirković, Ivana Plechinger and Kristijan Ugrina, with Hugo voiced by Ivo Rogulja and Scylla by Đurđa Ivezić.
 Its particularly iconic part was the taunt of Mordana (Scylla): Hajde, izaberi jedan broj, sigurno ćeš pogriješiti! ("Go on, choose a number, you will surely fail!").

 Finland

-The Finnish Hugo was introduced by game journalist-turned-producer Jussi-Pekka Kossila after he saw it Denmark in 1992, two different 30-minute Hugo shows were aired at the same time by Yle TV2, one for adults and one for children, achieving an 18% market share by 1996.
+The Finnish Hugo was introduced by game journalist-turned-producer Jussi-Pekka Kossila after he saw it in Denmark in 1992.
+Two different 30-minute Hugo shows were aired at the same time by Yle TV2, one for adults and one for children, achieving an 18% market share by 1996.
 The programs were originally presented by Taru Valkeapää (1993–94), who was chosen from among 45 candidates, and later by Marika Saukkonen, with Hugo voiced by Harri Hyttinen and Skylla (Scylla) by Meiju Suvas.
 Even after the game show had ended, Hugo's character would continue to appear as a host of an educational program.
 Finland's original Hugo merchandise included a music CD release DJ Hugo with dance hits of 1993.